PhotonEngine/photon.realtime.webhooks.webapps/README.md

 Azure Notification Hub requires clients to be registered with the [back-end service](https://docs.microsoft.com/en-us/azure/notification-hubs/notification-hubs-ios-aspnet-register-user-from-backend-to-push-notification), as well as notifications for [specific client OS](https://docs.microsoft.com/en-us/azure/notification-hubs/notification-hubs-aspnet-cross-platform-notification).
 A template has been created for messages in `PushNotifications/HubMessage.cs` & a template for sending a message in `PushNotification/AzureHubNotification.csx`, implement your own logic here for sending push notifications to specific clients.

+## Link with Photon Realtime
+Create your Photon Realtime account login and create a new app.
+Use the Url from your hosted Azure Web Api e.g. `https://photoncloud.azurewebsites.net`.
+Hit Manage -> Create Web Hook, set your Url and Paths for the controllers and hit apply.
+Your Photon Cloud Realtime account is now pointing to your Azure Web Api